NikkiShah93/Python/README.md

-# This repo contains some random python codes
+## This repo contains some simple python scripts that

+### Each folder contains samples for each tasks